 - Try to remove all outdoor harborages from your home.
-Piling trash on the ground can give your scorpions a place to hide, and therefore you would want to clean it.
+Piling trash on the ground can give your scorpions a place to hide, so you would want to clean it.

-- Second, it is best if you seal the repair fixtures and the entry point.
+- Second, sealing the repair fixtures and the entry point is best.
 Scorpions can easily get through pipes, windows, and doors.
-To be on the safe side, you should keep these openings closed during the scorpion season.
+You should keep these openings closed during the scorpion season to be on the safe side.

 - Third, cut all overhanging branches and use insecticides.

 The answer to this question is yes; the scorpion body does collect UV light and transforms it into blue-green wavelengths.
 These signals can also be passed into the brain through nerves spread throughout a scorpion’s body.